 02 of 10

-This sweet, fruity marinade works great on any cut of pork, as well as chicken.
-What you get with this marinade is a great Hawaiian teriyaki flavor—perfect for when you're serving a simple pork-over-rice dish.
-Make extra marinade to use as a sauce, or to baste the meat as it is cooking—just keep it separate from the marinade to avoid cross-contamination.
+This sweet, fruity marinade works great on any cut of pork.
+You'll get a great Hawaiian-teriyaki flavor, perfect for when you're serving a simple pork-over-rice dish.
+Make extra marinade to use as a sauce, or to baste the meat as it's cooking.
+Keep the basting sauce separate from the marinade to avoid cross-contamination.

 03 of 10

 Ideal for either chops or tenderloin cuts, this Asian-inspired marinade combines the best of savory flavors (peanuts, soy, and Worcestershire sauce) with fresh ginger and earthy liquid smoke.
 Marinate your chops for 4 to 6 hours and cook as preferred.

 If there are allergies present, use vegetable oil instead of peanuts.
 Mix all of the ingredients and let stand for 5 minutes for the flavors to develop.
 Ready in 5 minutes.

 Jamaican jerk seasonings and jerk rubs provide amazing Caribbean flavors to the outsides of meats, but our marinade gets that great jerk flavor deep into the meat.
 Let the pork rest in the mixture for up to 8 hours and cook as preferred.
 You're going to love the delicious outer crust, but be amazed by the flavorful meat inside.

 There's a mild heat due to the hot peppers, but not enough to overpower the dish.
 Serve with baked potatoes or white rice to balance out spice versus not.
 Ready in 15 minutes.Continue to 5 of 10 below.